wenkokke/NLQ/talk.md

 ---

-So have a look at this sequent.
-If you ignore all the diamond business it's pretty easy.
-There's a subject, and then a verb which takes a *sentence* on the right -- because "mary said _" and then a sentence -- and a subject on the left... and then there's a sentence.
-And in this case, that sentence happens to be a quantifier, and a verb.
-Everyone left.
+So have a look at the bottom sequent.
+There an NP, then there's 'said', which takes a sentence from the right and a noun phrase from the left, and then there's the embedded sentence, with a quantifier and a single-argument verb.

-So normally, 'everyone' would scope to the top.
-Resolve against the sentence S, and move back down to its embedded position.

-    But alternatively, 'everyone' could move to the top of the *embedded* sentence, resolve against the S argument of 'said' and thus only take scope over the *embedded* sentence.
+If there were none of that diamond business, it would all be very simple.
+The quantifier could either move all the way to the top, and take scope there, or it could move to the top of the *embedded* sentence, and take scope there.

 So what we've done here, is we've marked the S argument of 'said' with a diamond.
 And remember, diamond on the right resolves against a a structural diamond on the left.
-So there *has* to be this structural diamond around its argument, which is exactly the embedded sentence.
+So there *has* to be a structural diamond around its argument, which is exactly the embedded sentence.

-And a diamond -- say it with me -- is not a solid product.
+And a diamond is not a solid product.
 So there's no way for everyone to move past it.
 Not until it's too late.

-Because we only get to eliminate that diamond *after* we eliminate the slash... and that means that the embedded sentence is separated from the main clause now.
+And because we only get to eliminate that diamond *after* we eliminate the slash... and that means that the embedded sentence is separated from the main clause now.

+So... yeah.
+That's how we take care of that.

+---

+####26
+Okay, so to recap.
+I'm basically just gonna read everything there out loud.
+We set up this calculus, which is a logic, and which has decidable proof search, and which can deal with adjacent composition;
+quantifier raising; and scope islands.
+And then with infixation and extraction as well, based on some ideas Michael had.
+But we didn't have time to go into that.

+But before we cut this off, I just quickly want to mention some future work.

+---

+####27
+So I mentioned that we'd get into that.
+And I'm implementing this right now, even though I'm calling it future work.
+It's just not technically a part of my thesis.

+But we really want to have *parsing* as well.
+And what you can do, is reverse the direction of proof search.

+---

+So you start out with a bunch of axioms, based on the types of the words in your sentence, and you will simply try to compose them in every possible way.
+And then, when you've done that, you filter those that, when you dump all the structure, have the correct sentence order.
+And voila!
+You've got a parse.
+Now the reason this is cool is that this means you don't need any parser, but for instance also you will derive that the only valid interpretation of "mary said everyone left", based on the types is one which has a scope islands just there.

+---

+Okay.
+And a second thing that's very interesting to research, for a small research project, is the following.
+So it's known that there's a difference between weak and strong quantifiers.
+Weak quantifiers can sometimes move past a scope island where strong quantifiers can't.
+Or the other way around, I forget.
+Anyway.
+Now, a structural diamond is not the only thing that can eliminate a diamond.
+What you can also do is use a box in the types.
+A box can also eliminate a scope island.
+So it would be very interesting to look into the modelling of the phenomenon using boxes.

+---

+####28
+Okay, that was it for real.
+Thank you all for listening.